nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 Still formulating summary, but holy shit.
 I've been reading books wrong for years.

+## Questions

+1. When pigeonholing a book, are there set categories tha I have to think about?

 ## Notes
+## Raw Notes

 As Pascal observed three hundred years ago, “When we read too fast or too slowly, we understand nothing.”